What a grab rail installation actually costs

 If you're a pensioner, an NDIS participant, a hospital discharge, a TAC or WorkSafe claimant, or a veteran, you likely don't pay out of pocket.
 The funding works like this:

-- CHSP (My Aged Care) — up to A$10,000 per financial year per person for home mods.
+• CHSP (My Aged Care): up to A$15,000 per financial year for home modifications, now called home adjustments (source).

-- TAC / WorkSafe Victoria — rehabilitation and home modification for transport-accident / workplace-injury clients.
+• TAC / WorkSafe Victoria: rehabilitation and home modification for transport-accident and workplace-injury clients.

 Full funding guide → How grab rails are funded in Australia.

 A lot of installers don't publish any pricing.
-That's understandable — every job is different — but it leaves buyers guessing about whether they can afford the work.
-I talk about pricing as openly as I can: honest ballparks on the site, a ballpark over email before anyone visits, and a written quote before I start work.
+That's understandable, since every job is different, but it leaves buyers guessing about whether they can afford the work.
+We'd rather show honest ballparks on the site, then have the installer commit to a written quote before any work starts.
 No surprises.

-For funded work, scope-based quoting is the standard: the OT writes what's needed, I price that specific prescription, and the funder pays directly.
+For funded work, scope-based quoting is the standard: the OT writes what's needed, the installer prices that specific prescription, and the funder pays directly.
 That protects everyone.

 Authoritative sources